kyma-project/busola/docs/extensibility/resources.md

 ## Overview

-This document describes the required Config Map sections, that need to be configured in order to handle your CRD UI page.
+This document describes the required Config Map sections, you need to configure in order to handle your CRD UI page.
 All sections can be provided as either JSON or YAML.

 ## resource section